frostcow0/python-projects/data_engineering/prefect/hbr_demo/steps.md

 - `conda install -c conda-forge prefect -y`

+This is all you have to have to be able to run the .py scripts.
+If you want to schedule tasks & use the UI, follow the steps below :).

 ## Setting up Prefect Orion Server (in same terminal):
 - `prefect orion start`